ebi-ait/ingest-ui/src/assets/guide-markdown/data-requirements.md

 Please [contact us](mailto:wrangler-team@data.humancellatlas.org?subject=Non%20Human%20Contribution%20to%20Human%20Cell%20Atlas) if you are considering contributing data from species other than Human and Mouse, or you wish to discuss our suitability criteria.

-# Data consent type: Open or Controlled access
+# Open and Controlled access

 Depending on the data consent documents supporting the study and the respective data, datasets eligible for the Human Cell Atlas would either be